Energy & Heat Recovery

-A food processing facility was looking at additional ways to further reduce their operating cost of a newly installed Regenerative Thermal Oxidizer (RTO).
+This food processing facility used an air-to-air heat exchanger to further reduce their operating cost of a newly installed Regenerative Thermal Oxidizer (RTO).

 Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per Year

-Relocating this unit to a new pharmaceutical facility represented some challanges but also some opportunities for efficiency upgrades.
+Relocating an existing oxidizer to a new location represented some challenges for this pharmaceutical company but it also gave them the opportunity for efficiency upgrades.

 Oxidizer Energy Recovery Options

 Oxidizer stacks represent a significant opportunity for the reclamation of energy.
 This applies to the aging catalytic oxidizers popular in the industry years ago as well as the newer, more efficient RTOs